d7ah52/IT-244-project-SmartClinic/reports/progress_report_2026-07-25.md

-COURSE CONTEXT: # IT244 - Introduction to Database
+# IT244 - Introduction to Database

 **TEXTBOOK:** Fundamentals of Database Systems (Elmasri & Navathe)